shijingl/Feed_Reader_Project/README.md

 ## Requirement

-It works well on Chrome and Firefox, so those are the recommended browser.
+It works well on Chrome and Firefox, so those are the recommended browsers.